sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 sometimes separated by a slash, **/**, which means "or".

-For example, using the Study Under a Master move can gain you the card Fundamental Magic only if you have two green rings or one *W* circle.
+For example, using the Study Under a Master move can gain you the card Fundamental Magic only if you have two green rings or one *W* ring.

 What, then, are these rings?